-- 1. Baroque Music
+- 1. Blues Music

-- 2. Jazz and Blues
+- 2. Film Music I

-- 3. Bossa Nova
+- 3. Exploring Rhythm II: Bossa Nova

-- 4. Music in the Media

-- 5. Popular Song

 During the study of the above topics, pupils will develop their skills in the following areas:

 - Singing and performing: Pupils will sing regularly from an extended repertoire with a sense of ensemble and performance.
 This will include focus on accurate pitching, good phrasing and dynamic contrasts.
 They will develop their skills in singing in harmony through two and three part songs.
 Pupils will expand the rhythmic scope of melodies on the keyboard, following staff notation written on one or two staves.
 They will develop their skills in playing with two hands. - Composing: Pupils will study existing songs which use primary and secondary chords and then compose chord sequences of their own.
 They will compose melodies using vocal or instrumental improvisation, bearing in mind phrase structure and harmonise these melodies using root notes from primary chords and appropriate cadences. - Listening: Pupils will develop the technical ability to identify the use of musical elements in the music they study throughout the year.
 They will further develop their understanding of the meaning and purpose of music being listened to.